anyscale/templates/templates/e2e-dspy-workflow/README.md

 ### Bootstrap Data

-In this section, we collect our synthetic data for fine-tuning.
+In this section, we bootstrap and prepare data for fine-tuning.

+Recall that our dataset only contains 100 labelled examples.
+Using DSPy, we will now "bootstrap" our training dataset with these labelled examples and generate synthetic labels using the Llama 70B model.

-We use a metric, that checks if the prediction is in the set of labels we are using to get rid of any labels that the oracle LLM may hallucinate.
+As a part of data validation ("Is this a correct label?"), we will use a simple metric: we returns True if the prediction is in the desired set of labels, else we return False.
+Entries for which the metric is False are filtered out.

+Finally, we convert the filtered dataset into the OpenAI conversational format for use in fine-tuning.

 ```python